 We strongly encourage applicants who live within commuting distance to apply for the High School Day Session.
 The High School Residential Sessions are extremely competitive and seats are limited in availability.
-Since applications are submitted from students worldwide, preference for the residential sessions is given to qualified applicants who are from outside the local area.
+Because applications are submitted from students worldwide, preference for the residential sessions is given to qualified applicants who are from outside the local area.

 The tuition of $3,850 includes housing, meals, program materials, activity and laboratory fees, transportation to classes and field trips, as well as evening and weekend social activities.

 Classes begin daily at 9 a.m. and end at 4 p.m.
 Monday through Friday, with field trips on the weekends and social activities in the evenings.
 The final day of programming has an early release at approximately noon.

 High School Sessions 6 and 8 are residential sessions with housing included.
 Students stay in a dormitory at nearby Assumption College with adult chaperones.
 All students will share a suite, and almost every student will have a roommate.
 The suites have two or three rooms and a shared bathroom.